Larry Gostin

 Lawrence Oglethorpe Gostin (born October 19, 1949) is an American law professor who specializes in public health law.
 He was a Fulbright Fellow and is best known as the author of the Model State Emergency Health Powers Act and as a significant contributor to journals on medicine and law.

 Early life and education

-Larry Gostin was born in New York City in 1949, the son of Joseph and Sylvia Gostin.
-He received a B.A. in psychology from the State University of New York at Brockport in 1971 and a J.D. from Duke Law School in 1974.
+Larry Gostin was born in New York City in 1949, the son of Joseph and Sylvia Gostin.Gostin, Lawrence, "A Beautiful Life in a Vibrant Yet Vulnerable City", The Milbank Quarterly, June 2018 He received a B.A. in psychology from the State University of New York at Brockport in 1971 and a J.D. from Duke Law School in 1974.

 He was an adjunct professor at Harvard University from 1986 to 1994 and went on to be a professor of law at Georgetown University's Law Center and a professor of law and public health at Johns Hopkins University's School of Hygiene and Public Health.